-RHB defines stakeholders as those who affect and/or could be affected by the Group's activities, products or services and associated performance.
+RHB defines stakeholders\ as those who affect and/or could be affected by the Group's activities, products or services and associated performance.

-needs and concerns.
+The Group takes an inclusive and systematic approach to engaging with our various stakeholders to better understand and respond to their needs and concerns.
 Engaging with stakeholders also influences our materiality matters as well as decision-making processes which in turn, will enable us to address gaps and manage stakeholders' expectations better.